Extended surgery theory for simply-connected $4k$-manifolds: Introduction

 There are few results where unstable classification has been obtained from the stable classification without assuming that the manifolds are already stabilised.
 As, in general, the stable and unstable classifications do not coincide, additional invariants are needed for the latter.
 Wall \cite{wall64}, Freedman-Quinn \cite{freedman-quinn90} and Hambleton-Kreck \cite{hambleton-kreck93c} showed that stably homeomorphic $4$-manifolds with trivial or cyclic fundamental group are classified up to s-cobordism/homeomorphism by their equivariant intersection form.
 However, by Kreck-Schafer \cite{kreck-schafer84}, this is not true for arbitrary $4$-manifolds.
-Our Theorem \ref{thm:main} provides a new condition of this type for simply-connected $2q$-manifolds whose normal $(q{-}1)$-type has free homology in degree $q$, for all even $q \geq 2$ (which, in the $q=2$ case, recovers the earlier results on spin simply-connected $4$-manifolds).
+Our Theorem \ref{thm:main} provides a new condition of this type for simply-connected $2q$-manifolds satisfying \eqref{free}, for all even $q \geq 2$ (which, in the $q=2$ case, recovers the earlier results on spin simply-connected smooth $4$-manifolds).
+This can be used to complete the second step of this classification strategy and determine the stable class of a manifold.